This is the story of how I got into the idea of making a personal website.

 @components when importing).

 I first did all of the Next.js tutorial and then thought about the structure of how I wanted to build the components/pages etc. At first I only thought about three pages, Homepage, Projects and About.
-After some thinking, I added the contact page a bit later.
+After some thinking, I decided to add a contact page.

 In terms of keeping track of my ideas and issues that had to be fixed, I used Trello because I want to use it more to better organize my projects and always know if there is something to do.
 I just used basic labels for "TODO", "In Progress" and "Done" and also used the free Butler automation stuff.